Top Digital Marketing Trends for 2024 and How to Implement Them

 6. Privacy for users and challenge for brands

 More and more tech giants eliminate customer tracking and analysis capabilities.
-Last year, Google announced its decision to end cookie tracking and in 2023 they are planning to finally phase out third-party cookies on Chrome browsers in 2023.
+Last year, Google announced its decision to end cookie tracking and in 2024 they are planning to finally phase out third-party cookies on Chrome browsers.

-The change will make effective ad targeting considerably more difficult especially considering that Chrome is the most popular browser on desktop and mobile.
-That means that soon you won't be able to access data tracked by cookies for most of your site visitors.
+The change will make effective ad targeting considerably more difficult, especially considering that Chrome is the most popular browser on desktop and mobile.
+That means that you won't be able to access data tracked by cookies for most of your site visitors.

 The way we used to advertise, analyze, and plan marketing campaigns will change significantly.
 Marketers will have to find new ways to understand their audience and find them without intermediaries such as Google and Facebook.